straybiker/HA-load-balancer/README.md

 ## Features

-### PV optimalization for modes Limited, Solar and Comfort
+### PV optimization for modes Limited, Solar and Comfort
  - pv_prioritized is only applicable to Limited mode and when enabled, the car will charge purely on solar power if the remaining solar power, not consumed by household consumption, is enough to charge the car.
 If there is not enough solar power, power from the grid will be used to charge up to power_limit.
 This combination is usefull to use as much solar power as possible but make sure the car is charged in the end.
  - With Solar charging, only remaining solar power is used.
 If this is not enough to charge the car, loading stops.
 This is useful if only need to be charged a little or the charger can be connected for 2 days or longer, such as in the weekend.
  - In Comfort mode, the system behaves as Limited when the current SOC is below the minimum set and as Solar above.
 This is not the same as Limited with pv_prioritized enabled.
 In Comfort, charging stops when the minimum required SOC is reached, while in Limited it continues till the car is fully charged, using either solar or grid power.
 During the Limited cycle, car_aware and pv_prioritized are taken into account.